Police vehicles set on fire as French riots continue after King’s visit cancelled

 The Sainte-Soline water reserve is one of 16 installations developed by a group of 400 farmers to reduce mains water usage in summer.

-Opponents claim these so-called ‘megabasins’ are reserved for large export-oriented grain farms, and work against the local community.
+Opponents claim these so-called “megabasins” are reserved for large export-oriented grain farms, and work against the local community.

-It follows more than a week of intense social disorder across France that made cancelling Charles’ visit inevitable.
+It follows more than a week of intense social disorder across France that made cancelling Charles’s visit inevitable.

-Threats made against him included the words ‘Death to the King’, a macabre message that was scrawled by protesters on walls in Paris.
+Threats made against him included the words “Death to the King”, a macabre message that was scrawled by protesters on walls in Paris.

 They prompted Mr Macron to say: “I think it would not be responsible and would lack some common sense if we invited His Majesty the King and the Queen Consort for a state visit in the midst of the demonstrations.”